Where They Are Now: Business Management Careers

 Weiss is front and center of business development, operations management, analytics and strategy for full-service marketing firm, Firefly Digital.

-“Data analysis is actually one of my favorite things to do, but it’s a small business so I wear many hats as we help other local businesses, growing alongside them or being a part of an exciting moment in their journey.
-It's energizing and so rewarding!” she says.
+“Data analysis is one of my favorite things to do, but I wear many hats.
+Growing alongside local businesses is energizing and so rewarding.” she says.
 “The idea of living in one lane doesn’t work for me.”

 Weiss proved early she was adept at performing a balancing act, forging her own path to her degree after she had her daughter.